“I am a nurse who uses comics to reflect on the complexities of illness and caregiving.”

 MK Czerwiec (pronounced sir-wick), a.k.a.
 “Comic Nurse”

 MK Czerwiec, RN, MA is a nurse, cartoonist, educator, and co-founder of the field of Graphic Medicine.
-She is the creator of Taking Turns: Stories from HIV/AIDS Care Unit 371 (Penn State University Press, 2017), a co-author of Graphic Medicine Manifesto (PSU Press, 2014) and editor of the two-time Eisner Award winning Menopause: A Comic Treatment (Penn State University Press, 2020).
+She is the creator of Taking Turns: Stories from HIV/AIDS Care Unit 371 (Graphic Mundi, 2021 and Penn State University Press, 2017), a co-author of Graphic Medicine Manifesto (PSU Press, 2014) and editor of the two-time Eisner Award winning Menopause: A Comic Treatment (Penn State University Press, 2020).
 MK is also the comics editor for the journal Literature & Medicine.

 She co-manages the website, podcast, annual conferences, and online community of GraphicMedicine.org.